HubReb/basicToDo/README.md

 # basicToDo
-A simple ToDo application to be enhanced over time.
+A simple ToDo application to be enhanced over time. *This is in an early beta state with rapid development and breaking changes.
+This serves as a playground to extend my knowledge and experience of the used tech stage.
+As such, it it _as is_ and not intended for production usage.*

 ## Basic functionality
 ![image](images/basicApp.png)